idle-meerkat/pktcat/README.md

 # pktcat

 packet sniffer and sender for linux.
+Simply a wrapper utility over AF_PACKET raw socket.
-Writes packets received from AF_PACKET raw socket to stdout in "\<iface\> \<pkthex\>\\n" format and writes packets received from stdin in "\<iface\> <pkthex\>\\n" format to the socket.
+Writes packets received from the socket to stdout in "\<iface\> \<pkthex\>\\n" format and writes packets received from stdin in "\<iface\> <pkthex\>\\n" format to the socket.